veroca88/basic-algorithm-scripting-js-fcc/README.md

 - 06-repeatString.js **Basic Algorithm Scripting: Repeat a String.** Repeat a given string str (first argument) for num times (second argument).
 Return an empty string if num is not a positive number.
 - 07-truncateString.js **Basic Algorithm Scripting: Truncate a String.** Truncate a string (first argument) if it is longer than the given maximum string length (second argument).
 Return the truncated string with a ... ending.
 - 08-findersKeep.js **Basic Algorithm Scripting: Finders Keepers.** Create a function that looks through an array (first argument) and returns the first element in the array that passes a truth test (second argument).
 If no element passes the test, return undefined.
+- 09-itsBoolean.js **Basic Algorithm Scripting: Boo who.** Check if a value is classified as a boolean primitive.
+Return true or false.